 Documentary video produced by Edward Seaton

 Dennis E. Northway, artistic directorThe founding artistic director of the Handel Week Festival, Dennis Northway is an active musician, organ builder, teacher, composer, and author.
 He received a doctorate in choral conducting from Northwestern University, where he also attained candidacy for a doctorate in musicology.
-His teachers include Ronald Arnatt, Kathleen Thomerson, Herbert Gotsch, Richard Enright, and Wolfgang Rubsam.
-He is parish musician at Grace Episcopal Church, Oak Park, and is employed by John-Paul Buzard Pipe Organ Builders.
+His organ teachers include Ronald Arnatt, Kathleen Thomerson, Herbert Gotsch, Richard Enright, and Wolfgang Rübsam.
+He is parish musician at St. John's Church, Gig Harbor, Washington and is employed by John-Paul Buzard Pipe Organ Builders.

 As a recitalist, Dr. Northway was heard at the 2009 and 2012 national conventions of the Organ Historical Society and in Scotland for the 50th anniversary conference of the Scottish Federation of Organists.

 As a conductor, he has wide-ranging experience working with a vast array of forces - from a choir of four year-olds to a senior chorus, from intimate chamber ensembles to mass choirs of hundreds.
 He has worked with the Chicago Children's Choir for a decade in a variety of capacities and has conducted the Concert Choir and the Chicago Children's Choir in Rogers Park.
 Past positions include chorus master of the Owensboro (Kentucky) Symphony Orchestra Chorus, director of choral activities at Kentucky Wesleyan College, chorus master and conductor at Light Opera Works, music director at St. Patrick's High School (Chicago), artistic director of the Park Forest Singers, and conductor of the Lutheran Choir of Chicago.
 He also founded Fleur de Lys, a professional chamber choir originally dedicated to the music of the Romantic period.